nlesc-metrics/metrics-menu/metrics/Downloads.md

 # Number of downloads

-Count the number of downloads of a piece of software
+Counts the number of downloads of a piece of software

+## List of metrics

+Download numbers from github, Zenodo, and relevant package managers (pypi, npm, bintray, conda, etc).

 ## What concept does the metric try to capture?